tiprankstipranks

 Changes in management's estimates and assumptions may have a material impact on our Consolidated Financial Statements and our financial condition or operating results.

-In preparing this annual report as well as periodic reports we are required to file under the Securities Exchange Act of 1934, including our Consolidated Financial Statements, our management is and will be required under applicable rules and regulations to make estimates and assumptions as of a specified date.
+In preparing this annual report as well as periodic reports we are required to file under the Exchange Act, including our Consolidated Financial Statements, our management is and will be required under applicable rules and regulations to make estimates and assumptions as of a specified date.
 These estimates and assumptions are based on management's best estimates and experience as of that date and are subject to substantial risk and uncertainty.
 Materially different results may occur as circumstances change and additional information becomes known.
 Areas requiring significant estimates and assumptions by management include our evaluation of the adequacy of our allowance for credit losses.

 Debt & Financing17 | 35.4%